cunnie/blog/content/post/bpm.md

 damage and not expose our Director

-This blog post is directed towards BOSH release writers who would like to incorporate BPM in their BOSH release.
+This blog post is directed towards BOSH release writers who would like to incorporate BPM into their BOSH release.

-In this blog post we describe the steps we go through to BPM-ify our BOSH nginx release.
+In this blog post we describe the steps to BPM-ify our BOSH nginx release.

 ### 0. Modify the `monit` script